racer-rust/racer/README.md

 On Windows, you will need to have [cmake](https://cmake.org/) installed.

-It's a bit confusing and we're plannig to remove this dependency in the futute.
+It's a bit confusing and we're planning to remove this dependency in the futute.

 ### With `cargo install`